-To summarize, we clearly demonstrate that tissue homeostasis depends on the mechanical properties (i.e. Young's elastic modulus E) of the environment on multiple length-scales.
-The observed self-organization produces several non-equilibrium phases, including a motile, non-proliferating compartment that is of higher density than the homeostatic state.
-The homeostatic state itself is found to undergo a non-equilibrium phase transition from columnar to squamous tissue with increasing the stiffness of the underlying matrix, as theorized previously [14].
-Surprisingly, while the 3D cell shapes and densities change drastically during homeostasis on different matrices, the topology of the steady state is preserved.
-This suggests that homeostasis can be associated with a set of mechanically universal states.
+To summarize, we clearly demonstrate that tissue homeostasis depends on the mechanical properties (i.e., Young's elastic modulus E) of the environment on multiple length scales.
+The observed self-organization produces several nonequilibrium phases, including a motile, nonproliferating compartment that is of higher density than the homeostatic state.
+The homeostatic state itself is found to undergo a nonequilibrium phase transition from columnar to squamous tissue by increasing the stiffness of the underlying matrix, as theorized previously [14].
+Surprisingly, while the 3D cell shapes and densities change drastically during homeostasis on different matrices, the topology of the steady state is preserved, suggesting that homeostasis can be associated with a set of mechanically universal states.

-It remains to be understood, however, what are the developmental advantages of this particular state.
-It is also not clear which cellular processes and signalling are involved in its maintenance.
-The intimate relation between the nuclear distributions and the tissue organisation, as seen through the applicability of the set based Voronoi tessellation suggest that a cooperative shape optimisation [70] may be involved.
-Yet the physical forces and the biological signalling leading to optimisation to this particular distributions are yet to be analyzed, the result of which may be associated with and relevant to tissue development where mechanosensitivity was already found to be important [22, 23].
-The mechanical universality of the homeostatic state should be furthermore verified in vivo where mechanical modulation of the environment occurs over long time periods.
-Tissues should be able to accommodate for these changes by actively maintaining their topology, and not the cell area, as well as proliferation and apoptosis rate, a fact that should be further explored in a more physiological setting.
+It remains to be understood, however, what the developmental advantages of this particular state are.
+It is also not clear which cellular processes and signaling are involved in its maintenance.
+The intimate relation between the nuclear distributions and the tissue organization, as seen through the applicability of the set-based Voronoi tessellation, suggests that a cooperative shape optimization [70] may be involved.
+Yet, the physical forces and the biological signaling leading to optimization to these particular distributions need to be analyzed, the result of which may be associated with and relevant to tissue development where mechanosensitivity was already found to be important [22,23].
+The mechanical universality of the homeostatic state should furthermore be verified in vivo where mechanical modulation of the environment occurs over long time periods.
+Tissues should be able to accommodate for these changes by actively maintaining their topology, and not the cell area, as well as the proliferation and apoptosis rate, a fact that should be further explored in a more physiological setting.